 - Gently stir this mixture with a wooden spoon until all the flour is incorporated.

-- Press the dough into a round disk about ¼" thick then cut into eight wedges Transfer the wedges to a parchment-lined baking sheet and bake for 15 to 17 minutes.
+- Cut the disk into eight wedges Transfer the wedges to a parchment-lined baking sheet and bake for 15 to 17 minutes.

 Sweet Orange Glaze